mo-ld/intermine-rdfizer/readme.md

                                 resources for a same record based on the table the info is extracted from.
                                 Example : the same gene, cds, orf won't be merged into a single resource but kept appart and linked together.
-                                By default --lcoupled is off and the different types will be merged into a single resource and be typed accordingly.
+                                By default --lcoupled is off and the information from the tables will be merged into a single resource that'd be typed accordingly.

 ```